Sofacosta/PowerPlant/README.md

 # TITLE OF PROJECT - THIS REPO IS AN ENVIRONMENT TEMPLATE FOR FUTURE PROJECTS.THIS IS NOT COMPLETE OR PORTFOLIO READY STATE.
 ## Name of project ( For example: Independent project #3 for Epicodus)
-### Project initiated: 00-00-0000
+### Project initiated: 07-20-2021
 ### Project modified: 00-00-0000
-### By Sofia Acosta
+### By Sofia Acosta and Juan Hasbun
 ## Project Description
-This is a detailed description of the project.
-A summary of valuable information for the users and developers.
-## Preview
-* Link to GitHub Pages.
+Power Plant, an application for growing plants.
+This is a class project to practice Functional Programnig with Javascript

 ## Technologies Used